BLASTchain/blast-tutorial/cross-dom-bridge-eth/README.md

 }     // depositETH()
 ```

-Once the message is relayed the balance change on OP Mainnet (or OP Goerli) is practically instantaneous.
+Once the message is relayed the balance change on BL Mainnet (or BL Goerli) is practically instantaneous.
 We can just report the balances and see that the L2 balance rose by 1 gwei.

 ### `withdrawETH`

-This function shows how to withdraw ETH from OP Mainnet to Ethereum (or OP Goerli to Goerli).
+This function shows how to withdraw ETH from BL Mainnet to Ethereum (or BL Goerli to Goerli).

 ```js
 const withdrawETH = async () => {